 After you have launched your business, marketing automatically becomes one of your top priorities.
 However, depending on the products you are selling, it can be quite challenging.

 It’s important to learn how to market your brand, although you must have a strong brand first to start with.
-It includes a creative company logo, excellent social media presence, and a well-thought-out strategy about how you want the public to look at your business.
+It includes a creative company logo, an excellent social media presence, and a well-thought-out strategy about how you want the public to look at your business.
 You can grow your online business in two ways:-

 The first part is easy, so you need to focus on the second more.
 The Internet has become a massive arena for all small businesses to compete with their online stores.